+b.
 Investment Policy

 Directors' investment powers are set down in the academy trust's Memorandum and Articles of Association.
 These permit the investment of monies of the academy trust which are not immediately required.
+Investment policies are determined by the Trust Board.
 The academy trust pursues a policy to keep all investments surplus to funds required in short term cash deposits.
+This ensures the level of funds the Trust holds can cover any immediate expenditure, without exposing the Trust to additional risk.

-At 31 August 2020, no investments were held.
+At 31 August 2021, no investments were held.

+c.
 Principal Risks and Uncertainties

-The Companies Act 2006 s417(3b) requires disclosure of the principal risks and uncertainties facing a company.
-The academy trust is exposed to a number of financial risks including credit, cash flow, and liquidity risk.
-Given academies' exposure to financial instruments is limited, the exposure principally relates to bank balances, cash and trade creditors, with limited trade (and other) debtors.
-The academy trust's system of internal controls ensures risk is minimal in these areas.
+The Trust is exposed to a number of financial risks including credit, cash flow and liquidity risks.
+Given the Trust's exposure to financial instruments being limited, the exposure principally relates to bank balances, cash and trade creditors, with limited trade (and other) debtors.
+The trust's system of internal controls ensures risk is minimal in these areas.